LegitMohit/test/README.md

-# 🇮🇳 Incredible India - Tourist Website
+# this is branch 2

 A beautiful, responsive website showcasing the amazing tourist destinations of India.
 Built with pure HTML, CSS, and JavaScript.